karthikncode/MorphoChain/README.md

 ### Configuration ###
 Most parameters in the model can be changed in the file params.properties

+### Word Vectors ###
+A good tool to produce your own vectors from a raw corpus is [word2vec](https://code.google.com/p/word2vec/).
+You can also use any pre-existing vectors as long as they satisfy the format as specified in FORMATS.txt.

 ### Contact ###
 This code is maintained by Karthik Narasimhan (karthikn@csail.mit.edu).
 Please use the issue tracker or contact me if you have any questions/suggestions.